South Carolina is home to many beautiful and fascinating moth species.

 The adult moths are primarily nocturnal, although they may also be active during the day.
 The Sycamore Tussock Moth is an important pollinator for sycamore trees in South Carolina and other parts of the United States.
 The larvae of these particular types of moths in South Carolina are also a food source for birds, reptiles, and other wildlife.

-Because of its importance in the ecosystem, it is important to protect this species from habitat destruction and other threats.
-By protecting the habitat of this species, we can ensure the future of these moths and the continued health of sycamore trees in South Carolina.
+Because of its importance in the ecosystem, protecting this species from habitat destruction and other threats is important.
+By protecting its habitat, we can ensure the future of these moths and the continued health of sycamore trees in South Carolina.

 14. Tobacco Budworm Moth

-The Tobacco Budworm Moth (Chloridea virescens) is a small species of moth found in the state of South Carolina.
+The Tobacco Budworm Moth (Chloridea virescens) is a small moth species found in South Carolina.
 It has a wingspan of around 1 to 1.2 inches, and the color of its wings ranges from gray-brown to yellow-brown.
 The larvae of this moth are commonly found on tobacco plants, hence the name.
 They feed on the leaves and buds of these plants, making them agricultural pests in some areas.

 The adult Tobacco Budworm Moth is active during summer, usually between June and August.
 Compared to the other types of moths in South Carolina, it is mostly nocturnal and can be attracted to lights.
 As it is not a large moth, it is often difficult to spot in the wild.
 However, if you are looking for this species, you may have more luck in wooded areas or fields with tobacco plants.